oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Prior Work

-Representing statuses with bits in an array is a rather old and well-known concept in computer science and there has been prior work to use this for revocation and status management such as a paper by Smith et al. {{smith2020let}} that proposed a mechanism called Certificate Revocation Vectors based on xz compressed bit vectors for each expiration day and the W3C bit Status List {{W3C.SL}} that similarly uses a compressed bit representation.
+Representing statuses with bits in an array is a rather old and well-known concept in computer science.
+There has been prior work to use this for revocation and status management.
+For example, a paper by Smith et al. [smith2020let] proposed a mechanism called Certificate Revocation Vectors based on xz compressed bit vectors for each expiration day.
+The W3C bit Status List {{W3C.SL}} similarly uses a compressed bit representation.

 ## Status Mechanisms Registry